Travel with complete peace of mind: Comprehensive cover with Columbus Direct Premier Travel Insurance

 How to Make a Claim with Columbus Direct

 Columbus Direct does not have a complicated claims process.
 Inpatient care, emergency repatriation and curtailment of your trip need to be authorised in advance by the 24 Hour Medical Assistance helpline.
-For any other claims, you need to get in touch with Global Claims Services Ltd, who can also supply you with a claim form.
+For any other claims, you need to get in touch with Fullerton Health Corporate Services, who can also supply you with a claim form.
 Your claim needs to include your full name, contact details such as your telephone number and mailing address, schedule number and description of the claim.
-Global Claims Services Ltd is the appointed handler of claims on behalf of Columbus Direct.
+Fullerton Health Corporate Services is the appointed handler of claims on behalf of Columbus Direct.
 This should be done as soon as possible and no later than 31 days after the end of your trip.

 Personal baggage and monetary losses need to be reported to the police within 24 hours.
 You will be required to provide proof of ownership for any items claims and the police report as well.